by Freddy Tran Nager, Founder of Atomic Tango + Fellow Aspiring Mogul; illustration by Barzak…

 Wrapping it Up

 So that’s my perspective based on my career experience.
 For more advice, read Career Warfare by David D’Alessandro.
 He’s not a media guy, but he knows branding and workplace success.
 More importantly, he’s not some academic speculating on what it takes to succeed based on multivariate analysis; he actually did it.
-I can only imagine the time and effort I would have saved in my career had I read this book when I was younger.
+I can only imagine the time and effort I would have saved had I read this book when I was younger.

 Finally, I close with my obligatory Steve Jobs quote.
-My regular readers know that I’m a Jobs worshiper.
+My regular readers know I’m a Jobs worshiper.
 That’s because he didn’t accept the way things are done — he set out to change them.
 He personified the saying, if you want to rule the waves, you gotta waive the rules:

 Like that?
 Click this: Comic Relief: Dan Pink Takes On The Crappy-Job Blues